MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Review the success or value of the improvements they set out from the previous retro
 - Identify the one or two small improvements (or experiments) that they can do in the next period

-**To implement incremental iterative improvement you need to meet at a regular cadence.
-Meeting sporadically defeats the purpose of incremental improvement**

 #### Recognize we are humans